Code-the-Dream-School/python-for-data-analysis-v3/lessons/03 - Data Cleaning and Validation/04_text_standardization_regex.md

 <details>
 <summary>Answer</summary>

-B) Inconsistent text splits what should be one category into several, silently corrupting every count and group.
+B) Inconsistent text splits what should be one category into several, corrupting every count and group.

 </details>